MrSimsure/UtilityPackSharp/src/Settings/README.md

     class Program
     {
-        // Create the Setting instance, passing the definition class as generic parameter public static Settings<ProgramData> setting = new();
+        // Create the Setting instance, passing the definition class as generic parameter
+        // Making the instance static allow us to access data from every where in the program public static Settings<ProgramData> setting = new();

         static void Main()